-Tipping
+Las Vegas Tipping

-Sin City is also known as a big “tipping” town but what to tip, who to tip and when to tip can be difficult to understand, especially if you aren’t from a “tourist town" like Vegas, so we would like to clear the air and give you the benefit of our knowledge and some professional advice on tipping etiquette.
+Vegas is known as "Sin City," which can be interpreted in many ways.
+We Las Vegans go above and beyond to try and make your Vegas experience amazing because it would be a "sin" if we didn't.
+Sin City is also known as a big "tipping" town, but what to tip, who to tip, and when to tip can be confusing, especially if you aren't from a "tourist town" like Vegas, so we would like to clear the confusion and give you the benefit of our knowledge and some professional advice on tipping etiquette.
+In this Ultimate Guide to Las Vegas Tipping, I walk you through all the people you will encounter on your trip, what they do, and their tip expectations.

 Valet

-On the other hand, if Valet costs $20, then 20% of that would be $4, so a $2 tip is on the lower end and $5 is on the high end.
+On the other hand, if Valet costs $20, then 20% of that would be $4, so a $2 tip is on the lower end, and $5 is on the high end.
 Of course, the amount of the tip depends on the service.
-For example, if it takes 45 minutes to get your car from Valet, then maybe no tip is warranted but since most casinos in Las Vegas pretty much have it down to a science, it's highly unlikely you will wait more than 10 minutes so that service deserves a tip.
+For example, if it takes 45 minutes to get your car from Valet, then maybe no tip is warranted, but since most casinos in Las Vegas pretty much have it down to a science, it's highly unlikely you will wait more than 10 minutes so that service deserves a tip.

 The Bellman